HallaSurvivor/Blog/index.md

 # Welcome!

-I'm Chris Grossack, a mathematician and musician.
+I'm Chris Grossack, a queer mathematician and musician.
 My research interests lie in the intersection of algebra, geometry, and logic.
 An intersection often made clearer with the language of category theory.